eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

 ## Task 1: Moving the codebase to a GitHub repo

-1. Log in to your GitHub account.
+1. Browse to [GitHub](https://github.com) in your browser and log into your account.

 1. Create a Personal Access Token as [described here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
 Ensure the following scopes are checked when configuring your GitHub Personal Access Token: